droyo/blog/content/ocaml.md

 draft = true
 +++

 I've decided to learn [Ocaml](https://ocaml.org/).
 This document is more of a running list of losses and victories that I keep as I learn.

-# Disclaimer

-There will be some complaints in this document.
-Many of them are unfair.
-They are coming from a person with little experience with the language and its tools.
-I have also grown a bad habit over the years of trying to brute force configuration or tooling issues using Google, instead of investing the time to read documentation from start to finish.
-So before you feel outraged, remember that I still like this language and want to learn it.

 # Things I like